 Suction morcellator – The newest hysteroscopic technology to remove intrauterine polyps, fibroids, and adhesions.
 Allows more complete removal of larger, more technically demanding fibroids than was previously possible.

-Teratozoospermia – A condition where the male’s sperm exhibit abnormal morphology.
+Teratozoospermia – A condition where the male’s sperm exhibit abnormal morphology or shape.

 Testicles – The male (sexual glands) gonads located in the scrotum.
-They are involved in the production of testosterone, and produce sperm.
+They are involved in the production of testosterone and sperm.